Seahawks are headed to play Tampa Bay in Munich Nov. 13

 When the NFL increased the schedule to 17 games last year, it also announced that up to four teams in the conference getting nine home games, which this year is the NFC, will be designated as home teams for international games.

 Tampa Bay was granted a game in Germany, the Packers and Saints games in London and Arizona a game in Mexico City.
-Jacksonville, which has established a significant presence in London, is also hosting a game there this year.
+Jacksonville, which has established a significant presence in London and has been playing one game a year in London, will host Russell Wilson and the Denver Broncos there on Oct.
+30.

 In December, the Bucs were one of four teams granted access to a new International Home Marketing Area (IHMA) in Germany, along with the Carolina Panthers, Kansas City Chiefs and New England Patriots (the Seahawks were granted IHMA access to Canada at that same time).